liancheng/spark-replay-debugger-overview/source/index.rst

 ``EventReplayer``
 ~~~~~~~~~~~~~~~~~

-``EventReplayer`` is main user interface exposed by SRD.
-RDD lineage DAG reconstruction, visualization, debugging assertion and all other features provided by SRD are implemented here.
+``EventReplayer`` is the main user interface exposed by SRD.
+RDD lineage DAG reconstruction, visualization, debugging assertion and all other features (to be) provided by SRD are implemented here.

 When an ``EventReplayer`` is created, it reads persisted events from the event log, and registers itself to the ``EventLogger``, so that it can get updated when new events are captured.